NY doctor pleads guilty in fatal abortion

-NEW YORK (AP) — A New York City physician has pleaded guilty to criminally negligent homicide while performing an abortion that led to the bleeding death of a 6-months-pregnant woman.
+NEW YORK (AP) — A New York physician has pleaded guilty to criminally negligent homicide while performing an abortion that led to the bleeding death of a 6-months-pregnant woman.

-The jury in Queens Criminal Court was ready to hand down a verdict Friday on the original second-degree manslaughter charge against Dr. Robert Rho, equivalent to reckless homicide.
+The jury in Queens Criminal Court was close to a verdict Friday on the original second-degree manslaughter charge against Dr. Robert Rho, equivalent to reckless homicide.

 Instead, he admitted he was negligent doing the abortion on 30-year-old Jamie Lee Morales in 2016, severing her uterine aorta, ripping her cervix and piercing her uterine wall.

-The 53-year-old doctor faced up to 15 years in prison on the manslaughter charge.
-The lesser negligent homicide charge comes with prison time of up to 10 months.
+The 53-year-old doctor faced up to 15 years behind bars for manslaughter.
+The lesser charge comes with prison time of up to four years.
+But Rho’s attorney, Jeffrey Lichtman, says he may end up with only months in prison when sentenced on June 26.

 Most Read Nation & World Stories